Navigate the internet safely with the following 5 Habbo safety tips:

 If anyone ever tells you that your password will come out as ***** you should send a 'call for help' and then leave the room.

 A good password contains a mix of numbers, upper and lower case letters.
-Update your password every few weeks to be safe!
 Do not use words or numbers like your name, birthdate, or Habbo name!

-For lots of information all about Safety, please pop along to our Safety Group where you'll find tips galore.
+For lots of information all about safety, please pop along to our safety page where you'll find tips galore.